Skip to content

 Table 18: DI Input Names

-The DI VFSM has following properties:
+The DI VFSM has the following properties:

 Invert